An art dealer’s perspective: René Gimpel on Hirst vs. Hockney, Tracey Emin & grown up art

-Hirst’s latest media headlines surround not his upcoming exhibition at the Tate or even his artwork, but David Hockney’s dig at artists who use assistants.
+Hirst’s latest media headlines are around David Hockney’s dig at artists who use assistants.
 The Independent nicknamed the comment “David Hockney vs. Damien Hirst” and social networking was rife with name calling, Hockney was called ‘elitist’ while Hirst was called ‘the Emperor’s new clothes’.
-Jokes sprung up such as from commentator Apocalypsetuesdayweek saying “I wish Hockney would shut up.
+Jokes sprung up from commentator Apocalypsetuesdayweek saying “I wish Hockney would shut up.
 If it carries on like this Hirst might (be) pressed into picking up a paintbrush again.”
 “God no!
 Ahhhhh!” another commentator El Phillips replied.

 |DAMIEN HIRST (4 April – 9 September 2012) Tate Modern

 The Physical Impossibility of Death in the Mind of Someone Living 1991